 Stroke symptoms can present differently in women.
 In addition to the signs listed above, women may show other less-obvious symptoms.
 Women who are having a stroke may feel fatigue or weakness throughout their whole body.
 Additionally, women may experience nausea.

 These symptoms are associated with many, much less serious conditions.
 As a result, they are often not recognized as being stroke symptoms.
 These symptoms should not be ignored, especially if they are present with the other major stroke symptoms (i.e., face drooping, slurred speech).

 Stroke victims may have trouble reading or understanding text.
 Cognitive impairment is common during stroke and can be a lasting side effect.

 There is a common myth that during a stroke, the victim will perceive the smell of burning toast.
 The medical term for this is phantosmia; an olfactory hallucination.
 In other words, a phantom smell, or a smell that isn’t really there.

 This can happen to stroke victims, depending on what part of the brain is damaged during the stroke, but it does not always happen.
 Furthermore, the perceived smell can present as a number of things, not just burning toast.

 What causes a Stroke?

 A stroke is also known as a cerebrovascular accident (CVA).
-The two main types of stroke: ischemic and hemorrhagic.
+The two main types of stroke are ischemic and hemorrhagic.

-In both cases, brain cells begin to die within minutes.
-There are many different risk factors for a stroke that can increase the chances of having a stroke.
+In both cases, brain cells begin to die within minutes from the change in blood flow to the brain.
+There are many different risk factors for a stroke, such as high blood pressure, that can increase the chances of having a stroke.

 What to do in the event of a Stroke